Hale, Greater Manchester: Muslim landmarks

-In July 2003 the former St David's Church on Grove Lane, Hale was converted it into a Mosque by the Altrincham Muslim Association.
-The Mosque serves the Muslim community of Hale and families who live in the outlying areas of Lymm, Mobberley, Bucklow Hill, Mere and Knutsford.
+In July 2003 the former St David's Church on Grove Lane, Hale was converted it into a mosque by the Altrincham Muslim Association.
+The mosque serves the Muslim community of Hale and families who live in the outlying areas of Lymm, Mobberley, Bucklow Hill, Mere and Knutsford.

 Transport

 Hale is near the transport interchange in Altrincham and has regular bus services to Hale and Hale Barns.
 The village is also west of Manchester Airport.
-Hale railway station, in the centre of Hale, is on the Mid-Cheshire Line between Chester and Manchester.
+Hale railway station, in the centre of Hale, is on the Mid-Cheshire line between Chester and Manchester.

 Landmarks and culture

 Royd House is situated on Hale Road.
 The house was designed by architect Edgar Wood and built for himself as his home.
 It is regarded as one of the most advanced examples of early-20th century domestic architecture and is referenced in a number of architectural digests.
 Royd House is a Grade I listed building.

-Hale Library is situated in Leigh Road.
-The centre of Hale village has a bowling green.
-A crown green bowling green is attached the Bull's Head public house in Hale Barns.
-There are many parks, including Stamford Park named after Earl of Stamford, who lived at Dunham Massey.
+The centre of Hale village includes a bowling green.
+Another former crown green bowling green attached to the Bull's Head public house in nearby Hale Barns is now utilised as a beer garden.
+Hale has many parks, including Stamford Park, named after the Earl of Stamford, who lived at Dunham Massey.

+Hale Library was formerly situated on Leigh Road.
+In 2015 Trafford Council announced plans to sell the Leigh Road site for redevelopment.
+After several years of consultation, the library was closed in 2020, demolished and replaced with housing.
+A new Hale Library and Community Centre (incorporating a new bowling pavilion) was built on the site of the former bowling green pavilion, finally opening in November 2023 after several delays.
+The Community Centre is owned and operated by Hale Community Trust, with the library service provided by Trafford Council.